trivediayush/Breast-Cancer-Detection/README.md

     ```

 3. **Run the model**:
-    - The model is implemented in `Breast-Cancer.ipynb`.
+    - The model is implemented in `Breast_Cancer.ipynb`.
 You can run it by executing the following command:

     - After running the script, the model will make predictions for given input data and print whether the breast cancer is **Malignant** or **Benign**.